aklinker1/bunv/README.md

 1.5ms without `bunv` vs 2.0ms with it.
 While it's technically 1.37x slower, it's only ***0.5ms of overhead*** - unnoticable to a human.

 > [!NOTE]
-> `hyperfine` strruggles to accurately benchmark commands that exit in less than 5ms...
+> `hyperfine` struggles to accurately benchmark commands that exit in less than 5ms...
 If anyone knows a better way to benchmark this, please open a PR!

 ## Debugging